Aldrin-ai/form-builder-documentation/rules/rule-help.md

 <summary> Time Comparisons </summary>
 <details>
 <summary> Equals </summary>
+<div> Compares two dates and returns true if the
+two dates are the same dates, otherwise false.</div>
 </details>

 <details>
 <summary> Does Not Equal </summary>
+<div> Compares two dates and returns true if the
+two dates are not the same dates, otherwise false.</div>
 </details>

 <details>
 <summary> Is Before </summary>
+<div> Compares two dates and returns true if the primary date is before the second date, otherwise returns false. </div>
 </details>

 <details>
 <summary> Is After </summary>
+<div> Compares two times and returns true if the primary time is after the second time, otherwise returns false. </div>
 </details>
 </details>